jedisct1/zigly/README.md

 ## Deployment to Fastly's platform

-The `fastly` command-line tool only supports Rust and AssemblyScript at the moment.
+The `fastly` command-line tool only supports compilation of Rust and AssemblyScript at the moment.
-However, it can still be used to upload code written in other languages, including Zig.
+However, it can still be used to upload pre-compiled code written in other languages, including Zig.

 1. Create a new project: